AdobeDocs/workfront.en/help/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/new-version-email.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 <!--
 Does this apply to PiW?
 -->

-New version emails are sent when you create a New version of a `proof`.
-You can customize and disable them the same way as the New `proof` emails.
+New version emails are sent when you create a New version of a proof.
+You can customize and disable them the same way as the New proof emails.

 >[!NOTE]
 >